Linn–Benton Community College: Fitness

 The “LB Fitness Center” includes free weights, circuit training machines, and cardiovascular training equipment.
 The facility is used by LBCC teams for strength and conditioning training, Health and Human Performance program classes, as well as by campus students, faculty, and staff for recreational use.

 Adjacent to the LBCC Activities Center is the LBCC 8 lane track and field open to the public, students and staff.
 There is also a “Wellness Trail”, tennis courts and sand volleyball courts adjacent to the track field.

-Student Farming & Garden

-To the northwest is the campuses farming section, including a small vegetable garden.

 Athletics

 Linn-Benton Community College athletic teams began competing in 1970.
 The LBCC athletic teams are known as the "Roadrunners" ("The Runners" for short) or are nicknamed "The Beaks", and compete in the Northwest Athletic Association of Community Colleges (NWAC) league, consisting of community college teams throughout the states of Oregon and Washington.
 The "Roadrunners" nickname stems from before the current campus in Albany was dedicated in 1974.
 Students were nicknamed "Roadrunners" since the campus was scattered in several locations all over Albany, forcing students to commute between buildings across town.
 During this period the LBCC Roadrunners began playing men's basketball in 1970-71 without a gym on campus, which left them scrambling for spaces to practice and play games.

 In 2021 the athletic program celebrated the 50-year anniversary of LB athletics with a "50-for-50" celebration and recognition of former athletes, coaches, teams, supporters and memorable moments from the past five decades of Roadrunner Athletics.